austin-rt/useCallback/README.md

 }, [getBookDetails]);
 ```

-And finally, we see green in our React logs.
-A happy linter is a happy Senior developer.
-And a happy Senior developer is a happy you.
+And finally, that’s it!
+We see green in our React dev server.
+A happy linter is a happy Senior Developer.
+And a happy Senior Developer is a happy you!

 # Resources